 2. Ask Dept Heads for their goals

-Every airline and airport has different goals and objectives.
+Every aviation service provider has different goals and objectives.
 One may focus on increased revenue, while another may find that reducing employee turnover is their main objective.
 By asking department heads for their goals, you are essentially getting the department heads to participate in the KPI review process.

 3. Don't over-think key performance indicators